-A Margin Lending Account is a flexible line of credit that can be used for almost any purpose.
-A Margin Lending Account allows you to borrow funds for general cash flow needs, such as paying taxes or making home improvements as well as for the purpose of buying additional securities.
+A Margin Lending Account (margin), offered through Merrill, allows you to borrow funds for general cash flow needs, such as paying taxes or making home improvements as well as for the purpose of buying additional securities.
 Margin offers you a convenient source of liquidity with competitive rates to meet your personal or business financing needs.

-Our Margin Lending Account is part of a broader suite of cash management services available through the Merrill Lynch Cash Management Account® (CMA® account).
-A CMA offers the convenience and flexibility of cash management services (including check writing, credit cards and debit cards) combined with an investment account.
+The Margin Lending Account is part of a broader suite of cash management services available through a Cash Management Account (CMA).
+A CMA offers the convenience and flexibility of cash management services (including check writing, Bank of America credit cards and debit cards) combined with a Merrill investment account.
+Margin borrowing is not for everyone.
+Learn more below about margin lending, including the potential advantages and risks.

-If you aren't planning on using your Margin Lending Account to buy securities, you may also want to consider our Loan Management Account® (LMA® account) to help meet your cash flow needs.
-With an LMA account, you can easily generate cash, consolidate any other outstanding loans if desired and gain a clearer picture of your balance sheet.
+If you aren't planning on using a Margin Lending Account to buy securities, you may want to consider the Loan Management Account® (LMA® account), offered through Bank of America, N.A. instead to help meet your cash flow needs.
+With an LMA account, you can have access to cash, consolidate any other outstanding loans if desired and gain a clearer picture of your balance sheet.

 Margin can help you with funding for:

-By borrowing against your assets rather than selling them, you can keep your investment strategy on track and defer any capital gains taxes that might result from selling securities to meet your short-term cash needs.
+Borrowing against your assets rather than selling them can help you keep your investment strategy on track and defer any capital gains taxes that might result from selling securities to meet your short-term cash needs.
 There is no set repayment schedule, as long as you maintain the required level of equity in your account.
-You can repay any amount at any time by making a deposit or selling securities.

-Talk to your Merrill Lynch financial advisor to discuss whether our Margin Lending Program might be appropriate for you.
+Talk to your Merrill financial advisor to discuss whether a Margin Lending Program might be appropriate for you

-When you purchase securities, you may pay for the securities in full, or if your account has been established as a margin account with the margin lending program, you may borrow part of the purchase price from Merrill Lynch.
-If you choose to borrow funds for your purchase, Merrill Lynch's collateral for the loan will be the securities purchased, other assets in your margin account, and your assets in any other accounts at Merrill Lynch.
+When you purchase securities, you may pay for the securities in full, or if your account has been established as a margin account with the margin lending program, you may borrow part of the purchase price from Merrill.
+If you choose to borrow funds for your purchase, Merrill's collateral for the loan will be the securities purchased, other assets in your margin account, and your assets in any other accounts at Merrill.
 If the securities in your margin account decline in value, so does the value of the collateral supporting your loan, and, as a result, we can take action, such as to issue a margin call and/or sell securities in any of your accounts held with us, in order to maintain the required equity in your account.
-If your account has a Visa® card and/or checks, you may also create a margin debit if your withdrawals (by Visa card, checks, preauthorized debits, FTS or other transfers) exceed the sum of any available free credit balances plus available money account balances (such as bank deposit balances or money market funds).
+If your account has a Visa® card and/or checks, you may also create a margin debit if your withdrawals (by Visa card, checks, preauthorized debits, FTS or other transfers) exceed the sum of any available free credit balances plus available money account balances (such as Bank of America bank deposit balances or money market funds).
 Please refer to your account documents for more information.

 Before opening a margin account, you should carefully review the terms governing margin loans.
 For Individual Investor Accounts, these terms are contained in the Margin Lending Program Client Agreement.
 For all other accounts, the terms are in your account agreement and disclosures.
 It is important that you fully understand the risks involved in using margin.
 These risks including the following:

-If you have any questions or concerns about margin and the margin lending program, please contact your Merrill Lynch Financial Advisor.
+If you have any questions or concerns about margin and the margin lending program, please contact your Merrill financial advisor.

 Visa is a registered trademark of Visa International Service Association and is used by the issuer pursuant to license from Visa U.S.A.
 Inc.